hoainam1989/syns_async/README.md

 # syns_async

-Check test.js for more detail how to use this.
+Check test.js for more detail how to use this.yeah

 ### Installing